Stewart Brand: Whole Earth Catalog

 During the late 1960s and early 1970s, about 10 million Americans were involved in living communally.
-In 1968, using the most basic approaches to typesetting and page layout, Brand and his colleagues created issue number one of the Whole Earth Catalog, employing the subtitle "access to tools".
+In 1968, using the most basic approaches to typesetting and page layout, Brand and his colleagues created issue number one of the Whole Earth Catalog, with the subtitle "access to tools".
 The Portola Institute provided financial support for Brand's brainchild.
 Until 1980, editions of the Whole Earth Catalog were published by the Portola Institute.
-Brand and his wife, Lois, traveled to communes in a 1963 Dodge truck known as the Whole Earth Truck Store, which moved to a storefront in Menlo Park, California.
-That first oversized Catalog, and its successors from the 1970s to the last (in 1994), reckoned a wide assortment of things could serve as useful "tools": books, maps, garden implements, specialized clothing, carpenters' and masons' tools, forestry gear, tents, welding equipment, professional journals, early synthesizers, and personal computers.
-Brand invited "reviews" (written in the form of a letter to a friend) of the best of these items from experts in specific fields.
-The information also described where these things could be located or purchased.
-The Catalogs publication coincided with the great wave of social and cultural experimentation, convention-breaking, and "do it yourself" attitude associated with the "counterculture".
+Brand and his wife, Lois, traveled to communes in a 1963 Dodge truck known as the Whole Earth Truck Store, which (as a division of the Portola Institute) moved to a storefront in Menlo Park, California.

+The first oversized Catalog, and its successors from the 1970s to the last issue (in 1994), included a wide assortment of things that could serve as useful "tools": books, maps, garden implements, specialized clothing, carpenters' and masons' tools, forestry gear, tents, welding equipment, professional journals, early synthesizers, and personal computers.
+It also comprised ideas, stories, examples of successful projects, mentors like Buckminster Fuller, and the experiences of many pioneers.
+The catalog anticipated social media by reflecting its readers' contemporary experiences in the world.
+Brand invited "reviews" (written in the form of a letter to a friend) of the best of these items from experts in specific fields or from ordinary people with experience.
+The catalog described where these things could be located or purchased, if they could be, or how they could be created.
+Its publication coincided with the wave of social and cultural experimentation, convention-breaking, and "do it yourself" attitude associated with the counterculture.

 The Whole Earth Catalog had widespread influence within the rural back-to-the-land movement of the 1970s, and the communities movement within many cities throughout the United States, Canada, and Australia.
 The 1972 edition sold 1.5 million copies, winning the first U.S. National Book Award in the Contemporary Affairs category.

 Steve Jobs ended his 2005 commencement address at Stanford University by acknowledging both Stewart Brand and the Whole Earth Catalog, quoting its farewell message: "Stay hungry.
 Stay foolish".